pradyotprksh/development_learning/interview/ANDROID_INTERVIEW_PREPERATION.md

 In summary, AndroidJUnit is the standard testing framework for running tests on Android devices or emulators.
 It provides a more realistic testing environment but requires an actual Android device or emulator to run the tests.
 On the other hand, Robolectric is a lightweight alternative that runs tests in a simulated Android environment, offering faster execution and a simplified setup process.
 It's a popular choice for unit testing Android-specific code.

+## Espresso

+Espresso is a widely-used testing framework for Android app development.
+It is part of the Android Testing Support Library and provides an API for writing concise and reliable UI tests for Android applications.

+Espresso is designed to simulate user interactions with the app's user interface (UI) and verify the expected behavior.
+It allows developers to write tests that simulate actions like clicking buttons, entering text, swiping, and more.
+It also provides synchronization mechanisms to ensure that the tests are executed in the correct order and at the right time.

+Espresso provides a fluent and easy-to-use API for writing UI tests.
+It follows a "Arrange, Act, Assert" pattern, where you set up the initial state of the UI, perform actions on the UI elements, and then assert that the expected outcome or behavior is achieved.

+Some key features of Espresso include:

+1. Synchronization: Espresso automatically waits for the app to be idle before performing actions or assertions, ensuring that the UI is in a stable state.
+2. View Matchers: Espresso provides a wide range of matchers to find and interact with UI elements based on various attributes like text, ID, content description, etc.
+3. Actions: Espresso allows you to perform actions like clicking, typing, swiping, scrolling, etc., on UI elements.
+4. Assertions: Espresso provides a set of built-in assertions to verify the expected behavior of the UI elements, such as checking if a certain view is displayed, text matches, etc.

+Espresso tests are typically written as JUnit tests and can be executed using Android Studio's built-in testing tools or command-line tools like Gradle.
+They run directly on the device or emulator, allowing you to test your app's UI behavior in a realistic environment.

+Overall, Espresso simplifies the process of writing and executing UI tests for Android apps, helping developers ensure the quality and correctness of their app's user interface.

+Espresso tests require an emulator or a physical device to execute.
+The tests interact with the app's user interface, simulating user actions and verifying the expected behavior.
+Therefore, the tests need an environment where the app can be installed and run.

+You can run Espresso tests on an emulator provided by Android Studio or on a physical device connected to your development machine.
+Android Studio provides tools to manage emulators and run tests directly on them.

+To run Espresso tests on an emulator, you need to set up the emulator device with the desired Android version and other configurations.
+Then, you can execute the tests using Android Studio's testing tools or command-line tools like Gradle.

+It's important to note that running Espresso tests on an emulator or device may have some performance implications, as it involves launching and interacting with the app.
+Therefore, it's recommended to use a stable and reliable emulator/device with sufficient resources for running the tests effectively.

+Espresso and AndroidJUnit are two different libraries used for testing Android applications.

+Espresso is a testing framework provided by the Android Testing Support Library.
+It is specifically designed for writing UI tests, also known as instrumented tests, that interact with the user interface of an Android app.
+Espresso provides a fluent and concise API for performing actions on UI elements and asserting expected outcomes.
+It allows you to simulate user interactions like clicks, text input, and scroll gestures, and verify the app's behavior in response to these actions.
+Espresso tests are typically written using the Espresso testing APIs and executed on an emulator or physical device.

+On the other hand, AndroidJUnit is an extension of the JUnit testing framework for writing unit tests and instrumented tests in Android.
+It provides a set of annotations and utilities to facilitate the testing process, including running tests on Android devices or emulators.
+AndroidJUnit allows you to write both unit tests, which test individual components or modules of your app in isolation, and instrumented tests, which test the behavior of the app as a whole, including its interactions with the device and system APIs.

+While Espresso is primarily focused on UI testing, AndroidJUnit is a more general-purpose testing framework that can be used for a wider range of testing scenarios.
+It provides a foundation for writing both unit tests and instrumented tests, including UI tests using libraries like Espresso.
+AndroidJUnit is commonly used in conjunction with other testing frameworks and tools, such as Mockito for mocking dependencies and Robolectric for running tests outside of the Android device/emulator environment.

+In summary, Espresso is specifically designed for UI testing, while AndroidJUnit is a broader testing framework that can be used for various types of tests in Android development.

 ## Mocking in Android testing

 In Android tests, mocking is commonly used to replace dependencies with mock objects to isolate the unit under test and control its behavior.
 There are several libraries available for mocking in Android tests, such as Mockito and Robolectric.
 Here's a general process for mocking dependencies in Android tests: